-But, like many things in business, the 4 P’s evolve over time and it makes sense to rethink this staple concept in a new era.
+But, like many things in business, the 4 Ps of marketing evolved over time and it makes sense to rethink this staple concept in a new era.

-Also called the marketing mix, the 4 P’s represent the controllable elements or internal environment of a firm:
+Also called the marketing mix, the 4 Ps of marketing, represent the controllable elements or internal environment of a firm:

 Product is not a “Field of Dreams” a “build it and they will come”.

 People buy solutions — not products.
 Hence, you survive and thrive as a business by solving consumer problems better than the competition.
 Especially if that problem is really irksome and widespread.

 Any product that doesn’t solve a real problem or solve it better than existing products, won’t survive.
 Probably the biggest value of social media to businesses is the access it provides into the lives and values of consumers.
 Used properly, these insights provide a wealth of product ideas by uncovering unmet needs.

 Don’t expect consumers to do your work for you — they’re not going to post something on their wall or tweet that they need X. But, they’ll talk about problems they encounter every day.

 For instance, consumers never asked for the minivan.
 It was born of observations of consumers struggling to park big vans yet needing the extra space.
 And, no one asked for a tablet, Apple just noticed a gap between laptops and phones.
 Of course, with larger screens, the distinction between some phones and tablets is disappearing.

 Consumers have needs.
 Meet those needs and much of the marketing task is done for you.
 Fail to provide solutions to unmet needs and no amount of marketing will make you successful.

 Thus, marketing not only promotes existing products but is involved in innovation.
 Marketing is intimately tied with not only understanding unmet needs, but representing the customer throughout the development process so the products designed not only meet consumer needs but are intuitive and fit within existing products used by consumers.